Gyakobo/Recognizing_context_free_languages_with_a_PDA/README.md

 * Here is an example string: $abba(1.2*(1.-2.+3.1))abba$

+>[!Note]
-> Note: Language A is not a regular language, however, it's a context-free language
+>Language A is not a regular language, however, it's a context-free language

 ### Context Free Grammar for A